-The U.S. Embassy in La Paz informs U.S. citizens that a demonstration is expected to take place on November 29, 2017.
-Demonstrators from the Medical Sector will gather at Avenida Arce and will march to the Health Ministry located at the Plaza del Estudiante.
-Protestors are asking the government to change Article 205.
-According to the local media, approximately 1,300 people are expected to participate in this demonstration.
+The U.S. Embassy in La Paz informs U.S. citizens that a demonstration is expected to take place on November 7, 2017.
+Demonstrators from the Central Obrera Departamental (COD) and the Consejo Nacional de Ayllus y Markas del Qullasuyo (CONAMAQ) will gather at Avenida Montes, Avenida Tejada Sorzano and Avenida Arce in support of the re-election of President Evo Morales.
+According to the local media, approximately 10,000 to people are expected to participate in this demonstration.
 Heavy traffic is expected in the surrounding areas.

 Even demonstrations intended to be peaceful can turn confrontational and escalate into violence.
 You should avoid areas of demonstrations and exercise caution if in the vicinity of any large gatherings, protests, or demonstrations.